1step6thswmaestro/5/README.md

 tester.py usage

-    $ sudo python tester.py --event memory.alloc --condition "cnt > 1 && siz > 1" --time 10 --script "bash script.sh"
+    $ sudo python tester.py --expr "size(memory.alloc) > 100000" --time 10 --script "bash script.sh"

-cnt : it means the count of event that happened
+count : it means the count of event that happened
-siz : it means the size of something that the event handled
+size : it means the size of something that the event handled speed : it means the velocity of count per sec